pcanadas/Pcanadas/README.md

 I am passionate about technology :computer:, reading :book: and ancient history :european_castle:

-- 🔭 I’m currently working on personal proyects
+- 🔭 I’m currently working on personal proyects.
+My work involves developing web applications, automating tasks, and improving data management.
-- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on open source #Python projects
+- 🌱 I’m looking to collaborate on open-source #Python projects
+- 👯 I’m excited to contribute to your project!
 - 📫 How to reach me:
     - [Linkedin](https://www.linkedin.com/in/patricia-canadas)

-### Here you can find all the code I've been learning and projects I'm working on.
+    - Email: pcanadas15@gmail.com

+### About Me
+I am a Python developer with over 20 years of experience in web development, data analysis, and project management.
+I am particularly interested in building scalable applications for the business environment.

+### Skills & Technologies
+- **Python**: Flask, Django, SQLAlchemy, Pandas, NumPy
+- **Web Development**: HTML, CSS, JavaScript
+- **Databases**: PostgreSQL, MySQL
+- **Tools**: Git

+### Personal Projects
+I am currently working on several personal projects to enhance my skills and contribute to the Python community.
+These projects include:
+- **VulpesCRM**: An open-source CRM for managing business offers.
+- **GestorNet**: A Python web application for a computer supplies company.
+- **Productos**: A desktop app for product management.
+- **Tareas**: A task management app.

 ### My Repositories